Should be easy right?

 An effective approach?

-A thoughtful approach from the outset allows you to address all aspects of marketing.
+A thoughtful approach from the outset will save time and money, an effective strategy will set you up for the long term.
 The marketing list is long – from getting to know who your customers are, engaging with them, illustrating your brand story, finding customer needs, answering their questions, introducing new products and of course converting all this to sales.

 Remember success is measured in customer acquisition and conversions.
 So don’t hire a friend of a friend, or someone who has a degree in computer science, hire someone who can help you sell more products or services.